This morning, I received the summer email that parents either love or hate: “Welcome back to school!”

 Muffins are a great food to prep in advance for several reasons:

 - They’re easy to make.
 About 15-20 minutes is all you’ll need to prep muffins.

 - They keep in the fridge for about a week.

 - They don’t require any special reheating.
 I keep muffins in the fridge and take out as many as needed when I wake up in the morning.
 By breakfast time, the muffins are usually around room temperature.
 Muffins may be reheated in a microwave, too.

-- They will feed a family for multiple days, especially if paired with eggs, yogurt and fruit, or smoothies. <–This keeps the muffins from getting boring morning after morning.
+- They will feed a family for multiple days, especially if paired with fluffy scrambled eggs or sunnyside up eggs, healthy yogurt bowls, or smoothies. <–This keeps the muffins from getting boring morning after morning.

 - It’s easy to cook once, eat twice with muffins.
 Make a double batch so you can save some in the freezer for another week (or even later that week).
 For most flour-based recipes, I don’t recommend doubling recipes in the same bowl since the results aren’t always favorable.
 Use two bowls, and whisk together each batch in their own separate bowl.
 Sure, this means cleaning up an extra bowl, but think about the time savings in the future.